CVTenorio/WD-SEATWORK-TWO-TENORIO/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

+- It is a resume website that has a theme like a breakfast  style but it consist of mostly eggs as its (img,logo,background) elements and has color palette just like the colors of an egg.
+The developer of this website have a fond of eggs and his avatar it is an egg form being.
+He wants to share to his vistors the fond for loving eggs not just his preferred breakfast meal but also an egg can be utilize as a design.
+More information can be seen below.

 Guiding Question:
-- What is the project
+- What is the project - Resume
-- Whats the purpose
+- Whats the purpose - Share the love for eggs
-- What are key components
+- What are key components - can be seen below
-- What technology used and how it is used
+- What technology used and how it is used -

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
-- Homepage/Welcome page/utilize
+- Homepage/css transition transform (for having an effect that it will in & out display of 2 containers left and the right)
 - Parallax transition
 - Transactional